 , , or other ear symptoms.

-Everyone's ear canal differs in size, shape, and color.
+The ear canal differs in size, shape, and color from person to person.
 Normally, the canal is skin-colored and has small hairs.
 Yellowish-brown earwax may be present.
 The eardrum is a light-gray color or a shiny pearly-white.
 Light should reflect off the eardrum surface.

 Ear infections are a common problem, especially with small children.
 A dull or absent light reflex from the eardrum may be a sign of a middle ear infection or fluid.
 The eardrum may be red and bulging if there is an infection.
 Amber liquid or bubbles behind the eardrum are often seen if fluid collects in the middle ear.

 Not all ear problems can be detected by looking through an otoscope.
-Additional ear and hearing tests may be needed.
+Other ear and hearing tests may be needed.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.